-Stage 1: The Delivery Agreement

-(Jan 2021 to March 2021) (Reg 9)
+Stage 1: The Review Report and Delivery Agreement (Jan 2021 to March 2021) (Reg 9)

 2.16.
 Summary: Determining the revision procedure to be followed in the Review Report and securing wider involvement in preparation of the Delivery Agreement.
-The Delivery Agreement sets out the timetable for preparing the Replacement LDP and how stakeholders can become involved in the process.
+The Delivery Agreement that sets out the timetable for preparing the Replacement LDP and how stakeholders can become involved in the process.
 Opportunities for involvement include Consultation on the Draft Review Report and Delivery Agreement during January and February 2021.

-Stage 2: Evidence base

-(Dec 2020 - June 2023) (Reg 14)
+Stage 2: Evidence base - (Dec 2020 - March 2024) (Reg 14)

-- 2.16.
+2.17.
 Summary: Before the Council can develop the strategic objectives that will form the framework of the Replacement LDP it is essential for it to have a clear understanding of the dynamic social, environmental and economic characteristics and issues that exist within Cardiff.
 Therefore the Council will collect data to review and develop the evidence base.
 The overall Evidence Base will be an extensive collection of data from across all relevant topics.
 New studies will be commissioned and new data collected where necessary to ensure that the evidence database is as comprehensive as possible.
+The

-The evidence base will inform the Integrated Sustainability Appraisal.
+- evidence base will inform the Integrated Sustainability Appraisal.
 New evidence that comes to light at later stages of Replacement Plan preparation will be assessed and appropriate response made. - 2.18.
 As part of the preparation of the evidence base the Council will invite developers and landowners to submit candidate development sites for potential inclusion in the Replacement Plan.
 This forms part of an information gathering exercise and should not be interpreted as a commitment that such sites will be taken forward in the Replacement LDP.
-When putting forward such sites developers and landowners will be required to include sufficient information to allow a robust assessment of the site to be made.
+When putting forward such sites developers and landowners will be required to include sufficient information to allow a robust assessment of the site to be made. - 2.19.

-- 2.19.
 As part of the Council's duty to undertake a SA and SEA of the Replacement Plan a ISA Scoping Report will be prepared and consulted on setting out: - The economic, social and environmental issues and objectives the Council proposes to address in helping to deliver sustainable development through the Replacement LDP; and - The proposed framework by which the strategic options and detailed policies and proposals of the Replacement LDP will be appraised. - 2.20.
 Opportunities for involvement (during 2021) include: - Call for Candidate Site submissions for 12 weeks commencing May 2021 - Consultation on ISA Scoping Report for 8 weeks commencing May 2021

-Stage 3: Preferred Strategy
+Stage 3: Preferred Strategy (Regs.

-(Regs.
 14/15)

-Pre-Deposit participation (March 2021- Sept 2022) (Reg.
+Pre- Deposit participation (March 2021- June 2023) (Reg.
 14)

-the Council will engage with anyone with an interest including the Specific and General Consultation Bodies (listed in Appendix A) during the preparation of the Preferred Strategy.

-Opportunities for involvement (during 2021) include:

-- Consultation on draft vision/issues/ objectives for 8 weeks commencing end of May 2021 - Consultation on strategic options for 10 weeks commencing end of November 2021 - 2.22.
+- 2.21.
+Summary: In accordance with Regulation 14 the Council will engage with anyone with an interest including the Specific and General Consultation Bodies (listed in Appendix A) during the preparation of the Preferred Strategy.
+Opportunities for involvement (during 2021) include: - Consultation on draft vision/issues/objectives for 8 weeks commencing end of May 2021 - Consultation on strategic options for 10 weeks commencing end of November 2021 - 2.22.
 This will provide an early opportunity for dialogue ahead of the Preferred Strategy being prepared.

-Stage 4: Replacement LDP Deposit of proposals

-(Dec 2022 - Nov 2023) (Reg.
-17)
+Stage 4: Pre-Deposit consultation (July 2023 to September 2023) (Reg.
+15)